cardstack/cardstack/packages/cardpay-sdk/README.md

 let result = await prepaidCard.transfer(prepaidCardAddress, newOwner);
 ```

-This call will return a promise for a `GnosisExecTx`.
+This method returns a promise for a web3 transaction receipt.

 ### `PrepaidCard.priceForFaceValue`
 This call will return the price in terms of the specified token of how much it costs to have a face value in the specified units of SPEND (**§**).
 This takes into account both the exchange rate of the specified token as well as gas fees that are deducted from the face value when creating a prepaid card.
 Note though, that the face value of the prepaid card in SPEND will drift based on the exchange rate of the underlying token used to create the prepaid card.
 (However, this drift should be very slight since we are using *stable* coins to purchase prepaid cards (emphasis on "stable").
 Since the units of SPEND are very small relative to wei (**§** 1 === $0.01 USD), the face value input is a number type.
 This API returns the amount of tokens required to achieve a particular face value as a string in units of `wei` of the specified token.